gnoem/habitat/README.md

   * Display habits either as a list or on a grid
   * Configure habit display information: name, label, icon, and color
   * Configure habit type: complex/scalar ("I practiced music for this many hours today") vs. simple ("I practiced music today"/"I didn't practice music today"), active vs. inactive/retired (retired habits will no longer show up when creating/editing records, but existing data for those habits will be preserved)
+- Allow users logged on to the [demo account](#how-to-use) to generate a set of sample habits and at least a month's worth of randomized habit data to play around with.
+I have this set up so that any data (sample or otherwise) created by a demo user is bound to a unique string or `demoTokenId` stored in that user's browser session, so that multiple users can be logged on to the same demo account simultaneously without interfering with anyone else's experience of the app.
 - Allow users to set preferences for how the app should behave
   * Set a default view type for habit data (timeline, calendar, or line graph) and for habits (list or grid)
   * Toggle view options for the clock in the top right corner of the app: display or hide clock, 12- or 24-hour clock, show or hide clock seconds